 Even better… if you’ve ever watched Ong Bak, you would have seen Muay Boran (Muay Thai’s ancestor art) in action.

-In Thailand, you’re well placed to train with a number of Muay Boran khrus (masters) in Thailand.
+In Thailand, you’re well placed to train with a number of Muay Boran khrus (masters).
 Among the many, I’ve personally observed Khru Suphan Chaibaram’s class at Be Muay (in Bangkok).

 3Competent & Experienced Trainers